knobs-dials/gramgrab/README.md

 Tje library saves a token that means you should not need to authenticate every run.

+> [!WARNING]
-Avoid sharing the `gramgrab.session` file, and `.env` file if you use it
+> Avoid sharing the `gramgrab.session` file, and `.env` file if you use it

 ### Telling it what to fetch

-NOTE: Session and fetched data will be stored in the current directory, so run it from the same directory every time.
+Note that the session and fetched data will be stored in the current directory, so run it from the same directory every time.

 The fetching is done with `gramgrab`.
 Add `-h` for some help.

 The minimum you need to supply is `--ch`, to specify a channel to fetch, by public name or ID.